krkruk/arduino-robot-tutorial/docs/chapters/1_io_handling.md

 The setup functions sets up the `PB5` as a standard pullup-enabled input pin.
 There are two suspicious registers `EIMSK` and `EICRA`. `EIMSK` allows you to enable `INT0` as an interrupt source (vector) - see documentation *12.2.2 EIMSK – External Interrupt Mask Register* [^3].
-The documentation states you need to set up activation property to either raising or falling edge.
+The documentation states you need to set up an activation property to either raising or falling edge.
 You need the falling edge as you use a pullup-resistor.
 It means the high potential on the lead.
 So anytime you press the button, the potential goes to zero, hence the falling edge.